raccoon-lang/raccoon/docs/language/DIVERGENCE.md

         tup[0] = 4
         ```

-    - Directly or indirectly, a tuple can't be used added to itself.
+    - Directly or indirectly, a tuple can't be added to itself.

         Basically anything that makes assigning a reference/name with its previous tuple value possible is not allowed.
 Only identity assignment is allowed.
 It's a recursive problem, that static analyzers generally can't resolve and hate.